Keshav-cs/Stock-Prediction-by-LSTM/README.md

 # Stock-Prediction-by-LSTM
-Work I did in my internship at Sabertooth Investments, a FinTech Company
+Work I did in my internship at Sabertooth Technologies, a FinTech Company